In 2020, an estimated 1 million programming-related jobs went unfilled.

 - You can’t be a NY resident

 App Academy is in the process of receiving regulatory approval to make its 24 week program available to New York residents.
-For now, New York residents are only eligible to attend our 16 week program, which is also currently available online.
+For now, New York residents are only eligible to attend our 16-week Campus-based Full-Time Software Engineering Track program, which requires in-person attendance at our campus in New York City.

 - You must be available Monday through Friday, 8am-5pm PST